Kailua Hawaii, USA Travel Guide

 The Koʻolau Mountains form Kailua's dramatic backdrop, remnants of an ancient shield volcano with spectacular ridgelines.

-Kailua and Lanikai On the shores you can find clear, calm waters.
-Kaʻelepulu Canal is known for kayaking and SUP, connecting to Kailua Bay.
+Kailua and Lanikai On the beaches you can locate clear, calm waters.
+Kaʻelepulu Canal is known for kayaking trips and SUP, connecting to Kailua Bay.

 Seek out some of Kailua's less-known but equally charming spots.